 If you want to go forage some of your local berries, here’s everything you need to know about elderberry identification.
-I’ll be adding a post on growing information in the coming months, because there are some very compelling reasons to add elderberry plants to your garden.
+Even if you can forage elderberries locally, there are some very compelling reasons to add elderberry plants to your garden.
 Here are detailed instructions for growing elderberry and some of the best elderberry varieties to consider.

 THE BEST WAY TO MAKE DIY ELDERBERRY SYRUP

 So we’ve established you don’t want to boil the heck out of these precious little jewels.
 We’re going to simmer gently and try to preserve all the goodness we can, while deactivating compounds that can cause stomach upset.
 (Here’s more on why some people think eldeberries are poisonous if you’re curious.)

 You also want to be very sure you’re not cooking up bits of stem or leaf.
 I’ve found both in bags of dried berries I’ve purchased, and they’re a bit of a pain to remove.
 Look carefully at the contents before dumping them into your saucepan, as there may be little bits of stem and twig.
 You don’t want to cook those with your berries.
 Toss them out, and if you find a lot of them, contact the seller and let them know.
 Likewise, when you’re destemming the fresh berries, be as careful as you can to pick out all the stem pieces.